-If a peripheral device is the cause for issues, you can fix this by simply removing them.
+If a peripheral device is a cause for issues, you can fix this by simply removing them.

 3. Check for High Temperature

-If any of your hardware is heating up beyond its limit, then both the hardware and Windows has a fail-safe system of turning your PC off.
+If any of your hardware is heating up beyond its limit, then both the hardware and Windows have a fail-safe system for turning your PC off.
 Before the fail-safe system goes into action, you may see a BSOD.

-There are two main culprits that can often exceed their nominal temperatures: CPU and Graphics Card.
+Two main culprits can often exceed their nominal temperatures: CPU and Graphics Card.

-If you haven’t provided adequate cooling to your PC OR if the thermal paste between the CPU and the CPU fan has worn-off, then that could result in exceedingly high temperatures.
+If you haven’t provided adequate cooling to your PC OR the thermal paste between the CPU and the CPU fan has worn off, that could result in exceedingly high temperatures.

-You have to make sure that the temperatures are in safe range (Lower than 90° C or below, ideally less than 60° C).
+You have to ensure the temperatures are safe a safe range (Lower than 90° C or below, ideally less than 60° C).

 4. Check for Viruses

-Another fairly common cause of the BSOD is viruses.
-BSOD is more often caused by viruses than motherboards.
+Another fairly common cause of BSOD is viruses.
+They cause BSOD more often than motherboards.

-Viruses can manifest themselves in many different ways including your PC slowing down, weird files appearing in folders, or in the worst case scenario: BSOD.
+Viruses can manifest in many ways, including your PC slowing down, weird files appearing in folders, or the worst-case scenario: BSOD.

-Viruses can easily be removed through up to date antivirus software.
-You do not really need to purchase expensive anti-virus software.
-You can simply use the Built-in Windows Security / Windows Defender utility.
+Viruses can easily be removed through up-to-date antivirus software.
+You do not need to purchase expensive antivirus software.
+You can use the Built-in Windows Security / Windows Defender utility.

-You do have to make sure though that the Virus Signatures are always updated.
+You do have to ensure that the Virus Signatures are constantly updated.
 You can do this through the Windows Update service.

-Of course, if the BSOD issue on your PC is so severe that you can’t even boot up your Windows, then you wouldn’t be able to access any of the built-in utilities including Restore or the Security utility or even check the temperature utilities.
+Of course, if the BSOD issue on your PC is so severe that you can’t even boot up your Windows, you wouldn’t be able to access any of the built-in utilities, including Restore or the Security utility, or even check the temperature utilities.

-This would naturally bring you to the next steps:
+This would naturally bring you to the following steps:

 5. Check Internal Hardware

-We can start the process of figuring out whether the issue lies with an internal hardware by first performing a preliminary inspection.
+We can start figuring out whether the issue lies with internal hardware by first performing a preliminary inspection.

-For starters, if you have built a new PC, then check that ALL the hardware is properly inserted into their respective slots and that all the power cables from the Power Supply Unit are connected.
+For starters, if you have built a new PC, please ensure that ALL the hardware is correctly inserted into their respective slots and that all the power cables from the Power Supply Unit are connected.

-Also many dedicated graphics cards require multiple PCIe power cables from the PSU.
-Make sure they are all connected.
+Also, many dedicated graphics cards require multiple PCIe power cables from the PSU.
+Could you make sure they are all connected?

-Often a loose graphics card or a loose SATA connector leads to hardware issues including BSOD.
+A loose graphics card or SATA connector often leads to hardware issues, including BSOD.

-You can also check if the CPU thermal paste has worn-off by removing the CPU fan.
+Removing the CPU fan can also check if the CPU thermal paste has worn off.

-If the PC is old, then there is a very high chance that accumulation of dust and debris could be causing hardware issues.
-As such, give your PC a thorough cleaning.
+If the PC is old, there is a very high chance that the accumulation of dust and debris could be causing hardware issues.
+As such, could you give your PC a thorough cleaning?

 6. Reset BIOS and Overclock